Nathan-Potgieter/Making-of-MCmarket/README.md

 ### sim\_inno

-The function below generates randomly distributed numbers from a hybrid t and clayton copula.
+The function below generates randomly distributed numbers from a hybrid t and/or clayton copula.
 Need to think about how to calibrate df and claycop parameters.

 Arguments

--   Corr this is a correlation matrix uses as the parameter for the elliptical copula
+-   Corr this is a correlation matrix used as the parameter for the elliptical copula
 -   elliptal\_copula family name of elliptal copula.
 Default is to use “t”, but “norm” is also accepted
--   df\_ellip a positive integer specifying the degrees of freedom for the student t elliptic copula.
+-   df\_ellip a positive integer specifying the degrees of freedom for the student t elliptical copula.
 Only required when using elliptal\_copula = “t”.
 -   left\_cop\_param a positive integer specifying the parameter of the **Clayton** copula.